Contentment. Satisfaction. At Peace.

-That caused me to do some thinking, and some research.
+That caused me to do some thinking and some research.
 So let’s look at this together.
-And if you’re here before mid July, there’s a nice Giveaway at the bottom of the post!

 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.

 Contentment in the Bible is more than just a happy-go-lucky attitude, or even a determined cheerfulness.
 Those can’t be maintained long-term, by anyone even semi-mature.
 No. Biblical contentment is much more complex.